cesaregarza/SplatNet3_Scraper/README.md

 This project currently uses the standard library heavily, and as such it is not compatible with the `python:alpine` Docker image.
 I have no plans to change this.
 Use the `python:slim` image instead.

-SplatNet_QueryHandler is licensed under the GPLv3.
+QueryHandler is licensed under the GPLv3.
 See the LICENSE file for more details.